Lopuiz/spsi/README.md

 # SPSI

-Some exercises from SPSI subject.
+Some exercises for SPSI subject.